 - common intrinsic and extrinsic stressors in our modern environment

-- identifying the stress burden upon a client
+- identifying the total burden upon a client

-- is there a tipping point where stress exceeds the ability to recover?
+- is there a tipping point where the burden exceeds the ability to recover?

 - how to identify the root cause of stress related dysfunction